ros-navigation/docs.nav2.org/docs/tutorials/general_tutorials/docs/navigation2_with_slam.md

 ### 4. Getting Started Simplification

-If you’re only interested in running SLAM in the turtlebot3 getting started sandbox world, we also provide a simple way to enable SLAM as a launch configuration.
+If you're only interested in running SLAM in the turtlebot3 getting started sandbox world, we also provide a simple way to enable SLAM as a launch configuration.
 Rather than individually launching the interfaces, navigation, and SLAM, you can continue to use the `tb3_simulation_launch.py` with `slam` config set to true.
-We provide the instructions above with the assumption that you’d like to run SLAM on your own robot which would have separated simulation / robot interfaces and navigation launch files that are combined in `tb3_simulation_launch.py` for the purposes of easy testing.
+We provide the instructions above with the assumption that you'd like to run SLAM on your own robot which would have separated simulation / robot interfaces and navigation launch files that are combined in `tb3_simulation_launch.py` for the purposes of easy testing.

 ```bash
 ros2 launch nav2_bringup tb3_simulation_launch.py slam:=True